Keith Downing

 A former Chelsea youth team player, he moved from Mile Oak Rovers into the English Football League with Notts County in 1984.
-Three years later he joined Wolverhampton Wanderers.
+Three years later, he joined Wolverhampton Wanderers.
 He spent six years with Wolves, winning the Football League Trophy in 1988 and successive Fourth Division and Third Division titles in 1987–88 and 1988–89.
-He joined Birmingham City in 1993, before moving on to Stoke City the following year.
+He joined Birmingham City in 1993 before moving on to Stoke City the following year.
 In 1995, he joined Hereford United via Cardiff City, and retired in 1999.

-Downing went on to become a coach, and also spent September 2007 to November 2008 as Cheltenham Town manager, and served West Bromwich Albion as caretaker-manager for a brief spell in the 2013–14 Premier League season.
-He was appointed England U20 head coach in July 2015, and then took up the same role at the England U19's 13 months later, whom he led to the 2017 UEFA European Under-19 Championship title.
+Downing went on to become a coach and also spent September 2007 to November 2008 as Cheltenham Town manager, and served West Bromwich Albion as caretaker manager for a brief spell in the 2013–14 Premier League season.
+He was appointed England U20 head coach in July 2015 and then took up the same role at the England U19's 13 months later, whom he led to the 2017 UEFA European Under-19 Championship title.

 Playing career

 Early career

-Downing was a junior player at Chelsea, but left Stamford Bridge at the end of the 1982–83 season.
-He went on to spend a season with Mile Oak Rovers.
+Downing was a junior player at Chelsea but left Stamford Bridge at the end of the 1982–83 season.
+He spent a season with Mile Oak Rovers.
 He began his professional career in 1984 at Richie Barker's Notts County, who went on to be relegated out of the Second Division at the end of the 1984–85 season.
 The "Magpies" finished eighth in the Third Division in the 1985–86 season and then seventh in 1986–87 under the stewardship of Jimmy Sirrel.

 Wolverhampton Wanderers

 He left Meadow Lane and moved on to Graham Turner's Wolverhampton Wanderers in 1987.
 Wolves won promotion as champions of the Fourth Division in 1987–88, and Downing also played in the 1988 Football League Trophy final victory over Burnley at Wembley Stadium.
-Wolves won a second successive promotion in the 1988–89 season, winning the Third Division title by an eight-point margin.
-The club made a push for promotion out of the Second Division in 1989–90, but ended up in tenth place, seven points outside of the play-off places.
+Wolves won a second-successive promotion in the 1988–89 season, winning the Third Division title by an eight-point margin.
+The club made a push for promotion out of the Second Division in 1989–90 but ended up in tenth place, seven points outside of the play-off places.
 Downing appeared 35 times in both the 1990–91 and 1991–92 seasons, as Wolves finished in 12th and then 11th position.
 He played 37 times in the 1992–93 campaign before leaving Molineux in the summer.